wangguoke/blog/The JIT benchmarking results and findings in PostgreSQL 11.md

  Execution Time: 10785.906 ms
 (152 rows)
 ```
 If I turned the enable_nestloop off, time would be significantly reduced.
-I think the query optimizer has some unreasonable design.
-The query optimizer chose nestloop instead of others.
+But the query optimizer chose nested loop instead of others.
+I don't know if this is a problem.

 If you want to know more details about explains, please refer to https://github.com/wangguoke/blog/tree/master/results%20about%20tpch.